ODBC from C tutorial (part 1) — getting started

 ODBC Reference

-For C programmers the definitions you require are held in the header files sql.h, sqlext.h, sqltypes.h, sqlucode.h and odbcinst.h.
-For unixODBC you will find these installed in <installpath>/include.
+For C programmers, the definitions you require are held in the header files sql.h, sqlext.h, sqltypes.h, sqlucode.h, and odbcinst.h.
+For unixODBC, you'll find these in installpath/include.
 Further explanation of these headers can be found later.

-Normally you only need to include sql.h (which contains most of the definitions you'll need) and sqlext.h (which contains mostly additions for ODBC 3). sqlucode.h is automatically included by sqlext.h and sqltypes.h is automatically included from sql.h. odbcinst.h contains the installers APIs e.g. SQLConfigDataSource and the APIs a drivers use e.g. SQLWriteFileDSN.
+Normally, you only need to include sql.h (which contains most of the definitions you'll need) and sqlext.h (which mostly contains additions for ODBC 3). sqlucode.h is automatically included by sqlext.h and sqltypes.h is automatically included by sql.h. odbcinst.h contains the installer and data source configuration APIs, for example, SQLConfigDataSource and SQLWriteFileDSN.

-If you examine the ODBC header files you'll find tests on a number of macros.
-The principal macros examined are:
+If you examine the ODBC header files, you'll find tests on a number of macros.
+The principal macros are:

-There are also a number of convenience macros like SQL_SUCCEEDED (used to test ODBC API return status, see Handling and reporting ODBC errors and diagnostics) and macros used to describe something, like SQL_NTS (which specifies a provided string is null terminated).
+There are also a number of convenience macros like SQL_SUCCEEDED (used to test ODBC API return status and macros that describe something, like SQL_NTS (which specifies a provided string is null-terminated).

 A number of the ODBC APIs accept string pointers and return strings to user supplied buffers.
-In general, ODBC APIs accepting input string arguments have a pointer argument followed by a length argument e.g.
+In general, ODBC APIs accepting input string arguments have a pointer argument followed by a length argument.
+For example:

 SQLRETURN SQLPrepare(SQLHSTMT stmt,